 Short-term Care: Facilitates Functional Improvement

-This is the percent of short-term stay residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Higher levels of independence with activities of daily living usually correlates with successful rehabilitation services.
+This is the percentage of short-term stay residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.
+High levels of performance with ADL's usually correlates with superior rehabilitation.

 Nearby Hospitals